ishabo/coi/README.md

 ```

 > **NOTE:** that `Logger` class does not need any decorator, because we do not need to inject anything into it.

+You can view this working example in [this demo](https://codesandbox.io/s/nifty-gauss-l4lor)